duydao/Text-Pastry/README.md

 ## Usage ##

-To Insert Text, open a Document in [ST2](http://www.sublimetext.com/) and use [Multiple Selection](http://www.sublimetext.com/docs/2/multiple_selection_with_the_keyboard.html) to select the desired text.
+To use _Insert Text_, we need to open a Document in [ST2](http://www.sublimetext.com/) and use [Multiple Selection](http://www.sublimetext.com/docs/2/multiple_selection_with_the_keyboard.html) to mark the insert locations _(in this document also refered to as selections)_.

+Please keep in mind that the selected text could be replaced when we run the _Insert Text_ command.
+To avoid that, we can alway place the cursor between letters by using **CMD + Click** or even select a whole column by using **ALT + Click**

-Press **CMD + ALT + T** to show the Insert Text command line at the bottom of ST2.
+All we need to do now is to press **CMD + ALT + T** to open the _Insert Text_ command line.
+The input panel will show up at the bottom of [ST2](http://www.sublimetext.com/).

-enter "first second third" (without quotes) and hit enter to run the command.
-Insert Text will replace our first selection with "first", our second selection with "second" and so on.
+Now its time to run our first command.
+Let's enter `first second third` and hit enter to run the command. _Insert Text_ will add `first` to our first selection, `second` to the next selection and so on.

-Insert Text will only replace as many words as we type into the command line.
+_Insert Text_ will only replace as many words as we type into the command line.
 So if we have more selections then words, the rest of our selection will remain intact.

 ## Command Reference ##

 ### Text ###

-Replaces the first selection with **first**, the second selection with **second**, etc.:
+Replaces the first selection with **Lorem**, the second selection with **Ipsum**, etc.:

-	first second third
+	Lorem Ipsum Dolor

 ### Number Sequence ###